Caterpillars on cole crops

-They do not survive in the winter in the upper Midwest.
+They do not survive the winter in the upper Midwest.

-- Migrate from the south into Minnesota from early July to late August, but this time can vary from year to year.
+- Moths migrate from the south into Minnesota from early July to late August.

 - 1 to 3 generations a year during the growing season depending on their arrival time and late summer temperatures.

-In the upper Midwest, they can live through the winter as adults in protected locations.
+In the upper Midwest, they live through the winter as adults in protected locations.

 - Moths begin to appear in mid-May.

-- Can be pests through the remainder of the growing season, but are usually less severe after spring.
+- Can be pests through the remainder of the growing season.

 - Generally 3 to 5 generations a year.